melissamcewen/build-a-bot-workshop/README.md

 ### Map Your Story To Functions

 #### :tada: **Activity** :tada:
-Think of variable names for your questions that describe them but are valid Javascript variable names, put them on *yellow* notecards next to their corresponding question (the *green* cards).
+Think of variable names for your questions that describe them but are valid Javascript variable names, put them on *yellow* :yellow_heart: notecards next to their corresponding question (the *green* cards).
 We should have a function for each of the green cards like this:

 ```javascript
   // if our payload/action is "get_started", send them a message with the following buttons